ysqsimon/react-nodemap/README.md

 ## 🉐🈚 Demo
 play with the [Demo](https://ysqsimon.github.io/react-nodemap/)

-## 🤟🏻New Updates
+## 🤟🏻New Updates(latest first)
+1. can add your own watermark when export
-1. added right click context menu and an option to
+2. added right click context menu and an option to
-2. export whole mindmap to img or pdf
+3. export whole mindmap to img or pdf

 ## 💾 Install